snowplow/snowbridge/docs/documentation/configuration/targets/eventhub.md

     # Default batch size of 1MB is the limit for Eventhub's high tier (default: 1048576)
     batch_byte_limit           = 1048576

+    # Sets the eventHub message partition key, which is used by the EventHub client's batching strategy
+    set_eh_partition_key = true
   }
 }
 ```